With the cold, wind and rain of winter come colds and flu, feelings of depression, body aches and pains and/or dry skin.

 Mix 4 to 8 drops of essential oil into the foot bath.
 You can also use 1/4 cup Epsom salts with a teaspoon of unscented liquid soap, or as above, a dash of whole milk or a carrier oil before putting the oils into the water to assure the oils disperse.

 Warm compress Get a cotton face cloth to use.
-Place 5 drops of essential oil in 10mls of warm water and stir.
-Dip the folded face cloth into this solution and wring it out.
-Apply to the desired area.
-Repeat as needed.
-This soothing, scented compress is wonderful for cramps, headaches, muscle aches and pains.
+Place 2 drops of essential oil in into a bowl of warm water.
+Agitate a face cloth into the water, wring out excess moisture and apply washer to the affected area.
+Repeat two or three times as the compress cools down or warms up.
+A soothing, scented compress is wonderful for cramps, headaches, muscle aches and pains.

 Massage Create a soothing experience through the sense of smell and touch by using essential oils with massage.
 This approach is ideal for stress, tension, aches and pains and involves loving touch.
 Carrier oils recommended for massage includes sweet almond, grapeseed, sesame or jojoba or for a more moisturizing and soothing oil e.g. for dry, irritated skin or cracked skin, use macadamia, coconut or jojoba for best results.

-Mix 10 to 15 drops of essential oil in 2 to 4 teaspoons or 10 – 15mls of carrier oil for a full body massage.
+Mix Make your own massage oil with 20 – 45 drops of essential oil to 50mls of carrier oil for a full body massage.

 Body Oils or Creams Using body oils and creams protect your skin against the cold and wind as well as moisturize and nourish it.
 Choosing a carrier oil that is right for the situation can really make the difference.
 Avocado, carrot seed, coconut and jojoba oil all moisturize and sooth dry skin.
 Shea and cocoa butter are excellent emollients, while Arnica and safflower oil are good for aches and pain.
 Body oils, butters and balms moisturise and sooth the skin during the dry months of winter.